twilio-professional-services/example-customer-end-chat/README.md

 vim lex-webchat-ui/webchat-appConfig.js
 ```

-Just like before, this new file contains temporary strings that you simply have to replace with the actual values
+Just like before, this new file contains temporary strings that you simply have to replace with the actual values:

 ```javascript
 var appConfig = {